davidmeredith/devsGuidebook/devGuidebook.md

 - *IO Bound Tasks* require asynchronous patterns to achieve concurrency.
 The solution patterns include:

  	- **Async/Await and Coroutines** (e.g., Go’s ‘Goroutines’ and Kotlin’s suspending functions).
 These are often referred to as ‘coloured approaches’ because your functions are typically split into two types; 1) red functions for asynchronous code typically requiring special keyword modifiers to annotate functions and their call-sites e.g. `async` (function) and `await` (call-site) and; 2) blue functions for plain synchronous code having no modifiers.
 Note, it could be argued that Go's Goroutines are not coloured because they only require the `go` keyword at the function call-site, there is no need to annotate a function as asynchronous which allows you to call regular functions in an asynchronous way (although you frequently need to pass in concurrency primitives to share data such as `Channels`).
-Here is the original and now famous blog: [https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function)
+Here is the [original and now famous blog](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function).
- 	- **Virtual-Threads / Fibres** such as the ‘colourless’ Project Loom for the JDK where the virtual threads are implemented in user space using continuations: [https://wiki.openjdk.org/display/loom/Main](https://wiki.openjdk.org/display/loom/Main).
+ 	- **Virtual-Threads / Fibres** such as the ‘colourless’ [Project Loom](https://wiki.openjdk.org/display/loom/Main) for the JDK where the virtual threads are implemented in user space using continuations.
 With the release of Loom, the venerable JVM platform arguably boasts the most advanced approach to concurrency.
 JVM languages can implement a truly colourless programming approach on top using a combination of platform and virtual threads and higher-level abstractions such as the streams API.
  	- **Continuations** are very low-level and are used to implement patterns such as coroutines & virtual threads.
 Continuations can be suspended, stored on the heap, and restarted.
 Typically, you would not directly use continuation APIs using a Continuation Passing Style (CPS) in your own application logic, although some languages do have public APIs for CPS.
  	- **Async-Wrapper types such as Futures & Promises.** Note that these are really just higher-level synchronisation primitives, and the task that you await itself would need to be non-blocking to achieve high levels of concurrency.
  	- **Call-Back functions** (beware ‘call-back hell’ as often seen in JavaScript).
 In fact, more friendly ‘synchronous’ patterns such as Coroutines and Continuations simply abstract much of the lower-level call backs from the programmer.